Sogefi GroupSogefi Group

 1996

 Sogefi becomes the European market leader in suspension components for the automotive industry, which it consolidates with further acquisitions of the German companies Luhn&Pulvermacher and Dittman&Neuhaus.
-As both German companies manufacture suspension components for
+As both German companies manufacture suspension components for trains and industrial vehicles, they are integrated with similar operations already active within the Group.

 1994